Micz26/Logistic-Regression-from-Scratch/README.md

 # Logistic-Regression-from-Scratch
-Logistic regression model from scratch, contains 2 fitting methods using MSE and Log loss
+This Python script implements a custom Logistic Regression model from scratch (2 fitting methods using MSE and Log loss) and applies it to the breast cancer dataset for binary classification.
+The selected features are preprocessed using standard scaling.
+The model is trained using log loss and then evaluated on a test set.
+Finally, the accuracy of the model's predictions is calculated and displayed.